bettexproject/bettexnodescript/README.md

 # Bettex coin version 2.0.0.3

-## Desktop wallet setup
+## Bettex coin masternode setup

-After the MN is up and running, you need to configure the desktop wallet accordingly.
+You need to configure the desktop wallet and VPS server.
 Here are the steps:
 1. Open the Bettex coin Desktop Wallet.
 2. Go to RECEIVE and create a New Address: **MN1**
 3. Send **5000** BTXC to **MN1**.